CARING FOR YOUR SHORELINE

 Animals that call riparian areas home...

 About 85% of Okanagan wildlife species are dependent upon riparian habitats or use them regularly.
-Species at risk such as the Great Basin Spadefoot, and the Yellow-breasted Chat depend on these areas for their survival.
+Many endangered and Threatened species such as the Great Basin Spadefoot, Western Screech-owl and Yellow-breasted Chat depend on these areas for their survival.

 Multi-layered canopy, thick underbrush, and diversity of trees and shrubs provide food, nesting sites, shelter and escape cover for wildlife.